Updated June 13, 2023

 These days consumers may be using a desktop at the office to search for data or information.
 Then while traveling, they may search-related information on the laptop and at home on mobile.
 Some retargeting tools such as Perfect Audience use a tracking tag generated by Marin Identity Graph so that retargeting is possible even if they switch back and forth with the three devices for browsing.

 Banner ads for mobile are possible in 320 x 50 pixels, Interstitial Ads (320 x 480, 480 x 320).
 All ads have to be in gif, jpg or png with the file size of less than 70 kb.
 The animation is also possible.

 The 3 Objectives of retargeting tools

 The first level of awareness has been generated by the CPC campaign and the description on the landing page or through your website.
 However, this initial awareness can be heightened by communicating to the customer through different platforms.
 The repeated campaigns help leave an imprint of your logo, trademarks, company information, products and brands among the target audience.
 One disadvantage is that heavy targeting is done even on prospects who may be weak, having only visited the landing page once.

 The obvious result that a company investing in retargeting tools expects is sales conversion.
 When a visitor comes to a landing page and registers, his awareness of the company and products are limited.
 If you are in a competitive industry such as sports goods, innerwear or kitchen appliances, further promotional messages by way of incentives- discounts, limited period offers can induce potential consumers to act.
 Sales conversion can also happen due to brand familiarity through multiple channels.
-Or retargeting strategy can also convert some consumers to apply for free-trial.
+Or retargeting strategy can also convert some consumers to apply for a free trial.
 Thus qualified leads can move one step closer down the buying funnel.